-- The link to the housing contract and the housing application will be made available as an administrative responsibility in your MyBentley account starting on May 23, 2016
+- The link to the housing contract and the housing application will be made available starting on May 29, 2019.

-- Electronic student bill will be e-mailed in early July and will include a housing charge for a double room and super value meal.
+- Electronic student bill will be e-mailed in early July and will include a housing charge for a double room and the unlimited meal plan.
 Once actual assignments are completed, your student account will be adjusted to reflect the appropriate charge.

 Please review the information below, as it will provide you an idea of what you should expect during your first year on campus.
 For more information regarding the First Year Living Experience at Bentley please contact Brent Ploughe, Assistant Director for the First Year Area.

 First year students will live in one of the following First Year Residence halls: